 The Company has discontinued granting ESOPs under the above Plan and does not intend to issue any further grants under the Plan in future.
 The Trust has surplus shares under this Plan due to the lapse of options granted to the employees over the years.
 These surplus shares may further increase due to a lapse of options in the future.
-In order to use the cash and surplus shares lying with the Syngene Employee Welfare Trust on account of the ESOP Plan, the Shareholders vide special resolution passed by Postal Ballot on April 23, 2023 approved the termination of the ESOP Plan, and the transfer of the cash and surplus shares to the other share benefit schemes/ plans (existing or future) implemented or to be implemented by the Company, after meeting all the obligations under the ESOP Plan.
+In order to use the cash and surplus shares lying with the Syngene Employee Welfare Trust on account of the ESOP Plan, the Shareholders vide special resolution passed by Postal Ballot on April 23, 2023 approved the termination of the ESOP Plan, and the transfer of the cash and surplus shares to the other share benefit schemes/ plans, after meeting all the obligations under the ESOP Plan.